 In particular, you might hold back from expressing your opinions and ideas because of the voice you’re stuck with using to do so.

 This can cause you to miss out on opportunities in both your career and your personal life.

 How To Train Your Voice For Transgender Women

 When it comes to vocal training, a lot of trans women begin with a focus on just =”https://districtspeech.com/the-parts-of-speech-pitch/”>pitch.

 While it’s true that the average woman’s voice register is in a higher pitch than the average man’s, focusing on that alone isn’t going to get you the results you want.

 If it did, you could just talk in falsetto all day.

 But pushing your voice to be in a higher register can actually be more detrimental to your efforts.

-First of all, it can damage your vocal chords.
+First of all, it can damage your vocal chords and larynx.